Cygnoron/Ensemble_Embeddings_for_Link_Prediction/README.md

-# Ensemble_Embedding_for_Link_Prediction
+# Ensemble Approaches for Link Prediction

 ---

-This code is the official PyTorch implementation of Ensemble methods for Link Prediction [1].
+This code is the official PyTorch implementation of Ensemble Approaches for Link Prediction [1].
 This implementation lies on the KGEmb framework developed by [2].

 ## Datasets